electroglodyte/storyverse-client/README.md

 ## MCP Server

 The MCP server for Claude integration is in a separate repository.
 See the main project documentation for details on setting up the MCP server.

+## Recent Changes

+- **UI Update (May 2025)**: Refreshed the UI to match the design mockups
+- **SideNav Improvements**: Updated sidebar navigation with better icons and styling
+- **Dashboard Cards**: Implemented feature cards on the dashboard for quick access
+- **Empty States**: Added helpful empty states for when no data is available

 ## License